First Booster 🚀

 Piggy peeking over the donations sectionUnited States one-hundred-dollar billPiggy peeking over the donations section

 But why is the $100 dollar bill good money, and the napkin bad money?
-There are a few reasons, but the most important is that anyone can take a napkin and write “100 units" on it without having performed any work, whereas an authentic $100 dollar bill is difficult to acquire without providing value in return.
+There are a few reasons, (think of a few first, then see “Properties of Money” below), most glaring is that anyone can take a napkin and write “100 units" on it without having verifiably performed any work.
+By contrast, an authentic $100 dollar bill is difficult to counterfeit — or acquire without providing value in return.

-But how does the $100 dollar bill itself come into existence?
-If work is performed in order to originate the bill, the bill has intrinsic value.
-The completed work transforms the bill into a good itself that can be exchanged for another good or service (value for value).
-If no work is performed, the bill lacks intrinsic value.
-Good money originates from the performance of work (painting someone’s house).
-Bad money originates arbitrarily, such as by decree (fiat) or writing on a napkin.
+And how does the $100 dollar bill itself come into existence?
+In our thought experiment, good money originates from the performance of work (painting someone’s house).
+Bad money originates arbitrarily, such as by decree (fiat) or writing on a napkin without having performed any work.